Content

 Subsequent loading of web pages after you land on a website.

-are easy-to-implement APIs with lower priority in the rendering of the web page.
+Resources hints like link rel=prefetch are easy-to-implement APIs with lower priority in the rendering of the web resources.
 It’s added to the HTML of your website and is reasonably well-supported by browsers (Safari is lagging behind).

 Introduced by Barry Pollard himself, a recent exciting development in Chromium is the Speculation Rules API.